NYC Housing Court

 Frequently Asked Questions

-Have a question you don't see here?
+Have a question you don't see answered here?
 Click on the LiveHelp button above to speak to a live operator for free!
-You can also explore our Find Help section.

-A non-payment case is where a landlord or owner takes a tenant to Housing Court for not paying rent.
-Landlords are supposed to take certain steps before starting a non-payment case, such as providing a "Rent Demand".
-If your landlord is asking for unpaid rent and you are unsure whether s/he has started a case against you, visit:
+A non-payment case is where a landlord or owner takes a tenant to housing court for not paying rent.
+Before starting a non-payment case, your landlord must give you a rent demand.

 Settling Your Case

 Settling or resolving your case can be one of the most important steps of your housing case.
-Before signing any agreement with the landlord, read it carefully and make sure you understand.
-You have the right to ask a court lawyer or the judge to explain it to you.
 The resources here will help you prepare for the settlement process and understand your rights.

 Help With Rent